 For serious hair growth, you really need to have a biotin supplement (luckily, a decent amount of biotin is in most prenatal vitamins, so it’s not a hard-to-get nutrient).
 If you want stronger hair, there are many companies that make products specifically for damage-prone hair.
 You’ll need to switch out as many of your regular products for hair-strengthening products as possible.
 Also, you may want to lay off of any serious chemicals or heat tools for a while, so that your old hair has a chance to breathe and your new hair can grown out to a sufficient length.
 You should also occasionally massage you scalp, but do so very gently.posted almost 5 years ago

-i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted about 4 years ago
+i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted over 4 years ago

 Hair is dead skin ,